ettoreciarcia/personal-website-hugo/content/publication/26-network-overlay/index.md

 ![tailnet](tailscale.webp)

-Technically, there is still a central server, but it doesn't carry traffic, it only coordinates connections using NAT traversal techniques like STUN and fallback relays via DERP.
+Technically, there is still a central server, but it doesn't carry traffic, it only coordinates connections using NAT traversal techniques like STUN and fallback relays via DERP ((Designated Encrypted Relay for Packets))

 The result is a VPN that behaves like a local LAN, most devices communicate peer-to-peer.